carlosrafaelgn/KinectTranslator/README.md

 The default UI language is English, but once a configuration file is created, along with a Unicode translation file, it is possible to change the language (the committed configuration file sets the language to Portuguese).

 For more information, check out the website http://carlosrafaelgn.com.br/Scratch (in Portuguese, for now...)

+This projected is licensed under the terms of the FreeBSD License.
+See LICENSE.txt for more details.